JupyterPhysSciLab/JupyterPiDAQ/README.md

 ### [Website/Documentation](https://jupyterphysscilab.github.io/JupyterPiDAQ/)

 ### Introduction:
-This software allows realtime collection and plotting of digitized data inside  a Jupyter notebook.
+This software allows GUI (Graphical User Interface) driven live collection, plotting and analysis of digitized data inside a Jupyter notebook.
 The package was initially developed to provide an inexpensive laboratory system for teaching based on the Raspberry Pi.  __However, it now also works on other hardware__.
 Presently the working combinations are: